 If you’re looking for a new job, applying to college or buying a home, removing your name from background checks is essential.
 Your personal information is readily available on the web, even if you don’t want it to be.
 Data brokers collect and share this data on people search websites and with other data brokers, often without the knowledge or permission of the individuals whose private information it is.

 In addition to knowing how to prepare yourself for a background check, you should also learn how to remove yourself from some of the most popular background sites fast.
 Our team of reputation specialists helps you remove your private information from over 50 data aggregate background sites across the web.

 Your Personal Information May Be Exposed

 After learning about these sites, you may wonder how to remove yourself from all background check sites.
 You may even wonder how to remove items from background check portals.
-The prospect of having your details exposed for the world to see is a daunting one; USA people search traffic has skyrocketed in recent years, and search results can have a damaging long-term effect on you and your business.
+Having your details exposed for the world to see is daunting.
+USA people search traffic has skyrocketed, and search results can have damaging, long-term effects.

 What Information Can Be Collected and Exposed?

 People search websites exist for one reason: to make money.
 While many of these sites purport to provide people with access to information for honest purposes, they do more harm than good.
 In addition to your home address and phone numbers, people search sites post a range of identifying details, including:

 - Fax number

 - Social media accounts

 - Financial details